anabramos/k9sisters-project/README.md

     - A Sporadic consumer:
         - I already know the brand and make use of their services sporadically.
-        - I trsut their service is pf quality.
+        - I trust their service is pf quality.
         - I want to check the prices of the services easily as I may have forgotten it since my last booking.
         - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup.

     - A Potential consumer:
         - I am a first time visitor to the website.
 I do not know the brand and have never used their services.
-        - I do not trsu the brand (yet) abd would like to be convinced they are trustworthy.
+        - I do not trust the brand (yet) and would like to be convinced they are trustworthy.
         - I want to have a clear overview of the services provided.
-        - I want to be able to meet the people who will take care of my dog before making a decison.
+        - I want to be able to meet the people who will take care of my dog before making a decision.
-        - I want to have a financial incentive to commiting with my first booking.
+        - I want to have a financial incentive to committing with my first booking.

 - K9 Company goals with the website:
-    - Attract more costumers
+    - Attract more customers
     - Generate returning costumers
     - Demonstrate professionalism, competence and qualification in the services provided
-    - Get potential costumers to sin to our newsletter and book a meet & greet session
+    - Get potential customers to sin to our newsletter and book a meet & greet session

 ## Design

 - Colors
-    - The webiste colors are inspired by the complimentary colors of orange and blue.
+    - The website colors are inspired by the complimentary colors of orange and blue.
 It uses different shades of blue to create contrast between text and background, and the orange is used to reinforce borders and highlight certain features/sections in the website.
     <img src="assets/design/color-palette/mycolors.jpg" style="width: 60%" style="height: 120px">

 - Fonts